Crete travel guide & 25 photos to feed your wanderlust

 Phaistos Crete

-What to see in Crete: Phaistos (also written: Phaestos) was the second largest city of Minoan Crete.
+What to see in Crete: Phaistos (also written: Phaestos) was the second-largest city on Minoan Crete.

 It’s not everything about the sea in Crete.
-The island has a very long history, and there are plenty of things to see.
-The Minoan civilization is one of the most important civilizations of antiquity, and there are plenty of archaeological sites to visit.
-Here’s a shortlist of the top-5 things to see in Crete.
+The island boasts a rich and extensive history, offering a wealth of sights to explore.
+The Minoan civilization is one of the most significant civilizations of antiquity, and there are numerous archaeological sites to visit.
+Here’s a shortlist of the top 5 things to see in Crete.
 If you don’t plan to rent a car, a guided tour is the easiest way to reach them.
 I will share the best tours below.

 1. The Palace of Knossos.
 That’s one of the ultimate highlights of Crete and a must-see for your journey.
 You can visit the Palace of Knossos on your own, but if you want to make the most out of your visit, I recommend booking this great guided tour of Knossos.